who's walking who?

 Field notes and voice recordings (with consent) for synthesis

 Why ethnography matters: Interviews alone wouldn't have revealed these patterns.
 I needed to see how walkers interacted with dogs, how they talked about their work when they thought nobody was analyzing them, how their body language shifted from question to question.
-I needed to see where their mindset was on the job, and it was important for me to stand in their shoes with them as I did.
+I needed to see where their mindset was on the job, and it was important for me to stand in their shoes with them as they did it.

 reflections

-Research isn't just about finding answers; it's about finding and travelling down unanticipated rabbit holes.
+Research isn't just about finding answers; it's about discovering novelties in unanticipated rabbit holes.

 Walking interviews took anywhere from 1 to 5 hours, so our strongest observations didn't come from questions we made; they came from the questions that came from answers we heard and the curiosities that sparked as we did the job with the walkers.

 Ultimately, this project served as a reminder that there is no understanding the needs of any group until you attempt to live their lives, not just in a professional sense, but in a personal one as well.
-User research functions as the glue between product innovation and real-world impact; I was thrilled by the opportunity to scratch the surface of how much there was to uncover, no matter how attuned to the group you believe your assumptions might be.
+User research functions as the glue between product innovation and real-world impact; I was thrilled by the opportunity to scratch the surface of how much there was to uncover, no matter how attuned to the group I believed my assumptions were.

 Additional info